joelmoxley/founder-playbook/V. Tech + Product/02 - Product Cost Modeling/03 - EoE - Energy Storage Levelized Costs/md/01 - Lazard - Levelized Cost of Energy Storage - Dec 2016.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This study done in collaboration between Lazard and Enovation Partners provides a framework to quanitify the levelized cost of electricity (LCOE) of energy storage.
+This study done in collaboration between Lazard and Enovation Partners provides a framework to quanitify the levelized cost of electricity (LCOE) of energy storage.

 Credit: [Lazard](https://www.lazard.com/)